kloimhardt/blog/docs/_posts/2025-03-12-scicloj_cli.md

 a post by Markus Agwin Kloimwieder

 ## Preface: the aim of SciCloj
-The SciCloj community puts a lot of effort into being inclusive and making the [SciCloj](https://scicloj.github.io) website talk to the target audience -- anybody who has some data to explore.
+The SciCloj maintainers put a lot of effort into being inclusive and making the [SciCloj](https://scicloj.github.io) website talk to the target audience -- anybody who has some data to explore.

 The following post does not talk to the SciCloj target audience.
 It talks about SciCloj.
 For this, I use a blank slate called SciKloj which is assumed to have no target audience yet.
-I also assume that this SciKloj is not yet established within the Clojure community either.
+I also assume that this SciKloj is not yet known to general Clojure users either.

-Viewed from a technical side, almost everything that is described in the following essay about SciKloj is already there in reality.
+Concerning the technical side of SciKloj, almost everything that is described in the following essay is already there in reality.
 So the essay does not primarily aim at immediate technical improvements but tries to cast into words and put into a specific perspective those technical achievements.
 The most honour can be done to the essay by criticising it.
 The assumption here is that mere statements about technical facts never lead to anything new, rather the critical reception of viewpoints (put into words) is a necessary step towards improvement.

 To whom, finally, does the essay talk to?
 I assume my reader to be, like me, an early adopter of SciKloj who intends to present SciKloj to some curious outside audience.

 ## An essay à clef

 ### SciKloj caters for a subset of beginners
-The message of SciKloj is: "Clojure is the best and most natural language for science and to this aim, the SciKloj community provides Noj as a  framework for data science in Clojure."
+The message of SciKloj is: "Clojure is the best and most natural language for science and to this aim there is Noj, a  framework for data science in Clojure, which the SciKloj maintainers provide."

 The target audience for Noj are data analysts.
 Most data analysts out there have never heard of Clojure which means we deal with people who are most probably beginners with Clojure.
 But we can assume that they are highly trained in logical inference.
 Beginners, yes, rookies, no.